elastic/apm/specs/agents/metadata.md

 Failing to conform to that may cause failure in correlation between APM traces and data reported by other clients (e.g. Metricbeat).
 It will be used as the event's hostname if `configured_hostname` is not provided.

+Agents that are APM-Server-version-aware, or that are compatible only with veresios >= 7.4, should use the new fields wherever possible.

 #### Container/Kubernetes metadata